 The most popular type of derivative is the future, which is a contract to buy or sell an asset at a set price at a future date.
 Futures are used by investors to hedge against risks, such as changes in prices or interest rates.
 They can also be used to speculate on the future direction of markets.
 Whether you’re looking to hedge your risk or speculate on the future, futures can be a helpful tool.

 How To Invest in Futures and Options?

 Many people believe that investing in futures and options trading is a risky proposition.
-However, if done correctly, investing in these financial instruments can offer a great deal of potential rewards.
+However, if done correctly or done with proper future and options trading training then investing in these financial instruments can offer a great deal of potential rewards.
 Here are a few tips on how to invest in futures and options: